bmeviauac01/datadriven/docs/seminar/jpa/index.md

 ### Running the application

 The project contains the configuration file **webshop run.launch**.
-Right click on it > Debug As > webshop run.
+Right-click on it > Debug As > webshop run.
 This starts the Spring Boot maven plugin in debug mode, which starts an embedded web container, and the application is available at <http://localhost:9080> from a browser.
-Having done this once, we can do it in a more simple way: Click on the Debug icon on the toolbar, and you will see the webshop run there.
+Having done this once, we can do it more easily: Click on the Debug icon on the toolbar, and you will see the webshop run there.

 ![Eclipse run](images/eclipse-run.png)

 If under the _Debug_ icon you find _webshop run_, the method above is unnecessary.

 The running application can be stopped with the red _Terminate_ icon in the Console view.
-If we run the application twice, without terminating the first run, the second run will report a port collision on the port 9080, and stop.
-This second execution will be visible in the _Console_ view and the _Terminate_ command will be inactive, as this copy has been terminated already.
+If we run the application twice, without terminating the first run, the second run will report a port collision on the port 9080 and stop.
+This second execution will be visible in the _Console_ view, and the _Terminate_ command will be inactive, as this copy has been terminated already.
 Click on the gray double C icon next to _Terminate_ to close this view, and only the active running process will be visible.

 If we close the _Console_ view by mistake, use shortcut _Alt+Shift+Q, C_ or menu _Window / Show View / Console_ to reopen.

-After shutdown we can re-run using F11.
+After shutdown, we can re-run using F11.

-When running the application in debug mode, the modifications in HTML files and some Java ode modifications are immediately actualized, so we have only have to refresh the browser to see the effect of the code modification.
-But the application has to be restarted, if we modify the Java code in either of the following ways
+When running the application in debug mode, the modifications in HTML files and some Java ode modifications are immediately actualized, so we only have to refresh the browser to see the effect of the code modification.
+But the application has to be restarted if we modify the Java code in either of the following ways

 - adding a new type
 - adding/removing/modifying an annotation